 Mandatory Training

-As a new Partner appointtee, several training courses are mandatory to meet WorkSafeBC and UBC requirements.
+As a new Partner appointee, several training courses are mandatory to meet WorkSafeBC and UBC requirements.
 These courses include New Worker Safety Orientation, Privacy & Information Security Fundamentals Training, Workplace Violence Prevention Training, and Preventing and Addressing Workplace Bullying and Harassment Training.
 Once you have a CWL ID, you will be able to access the training programs at https://srs.ubc.ca/training-and-general-education-courses/mandatory-training-for-all-ubc-workers/ which must be completed before the end of the first month of your appointment.
 Once completed, please print out the completion certificates and give them to your Administrator.

 Workplace Health